Seneca-ICTOER/OPS245/docs/A-Labs/lab1-vmware.md

   - [Download netinst image](https://www.debian.org/download)

-- **Disk space**: 238GB
+- **Disk space**: 240GB
 - **CPUs**: 1 CPU, 4 cores **(Do not mix and match!
 Always use 1 CPU, and multiples of 2 for cores.)**

 > ![Caution](/img/caution.png)**If you are using an external SSD drive on a Seneca Lab Computer you _must_ FORMAT it AS exFAT.**
 >
 > By default, most external drives will be formatted for NTFS. **NTFS-formatted drives may cause issues in this course if you are constantly moving between different Seneca Lab computers.** When you plug your drive in, open My Computer, right-click on the new drive, and select _Format_....
-> If you are storing the vmdk file (VirtualBox disk image) on your own devices internal storage, this is not necessary.
+> If you are storing the vmdk file (VMware Workstation disk image) on your own devices internal storage, this is not necessary.

 ![Format exFAT](/img/Format_ExFAT.png)